8ta4/blog/drafts/Ask HN: Looking for a 24-7 Real-Time Voice Transcription Tool.md

 - Siri/Google Assistant: They're great for short dictations, but they don't offer continuous transcription.
 - Otter.ai: This tool provides real-time transcription for meetings and interviews, but using it 24/7 could get expensive.
 - Rev Voice Recorder: It lacks real-time capabilities and needs to be manually activated.
+- The NSA: I won't be able to pass their security clearance because of that "classified" recording of my ex in bed... snoring like a freight train all night.

 Before I decide to build or modify a tool myself, I thought I'd ask here: